 Participants will undergo yearly clinical examinations including medical history, physical examination, bloodwork, EKG, echocardiogram, and pulmonary function tests, with additional or more frequent examinations and tests as required.
 In addition, participants will donate blood and tissue for research purposes.
 Both adult and child participants will donate blood.
 At the initial evaluation, adult participants will donate bone marrow.
 During the study, some adult participants will also undergo a limited number of leukaopheresis sessions, in which blood is donated from one arm, the blood is separated into red blood cells and other components, and the red blood cells are returned into the donor's other arm.

 - To study the natural history of familial hypereosinophilia (FE) [ Time Frame: Throughout the course of the study ]

 - To determine the immunologic and molecular mechanisms responsible for eosinophilia, eosinophil activation, and pathogenesis in FE [ Time Frame: Throughout the course of the study ]

 - To identify early clinical or laboratory markers of disease progression in FE [ Time Frame: Throughout the course of the study ]

 Affected members of families with familial hypereosinophilia (FE) will be admitted on this protocol.
 A thorough clinical evaluation will be performed biyearly with emphasis on potential sequelae of eosinophil-mediated tissue damage.
-Blood cells and/or serum will also be collected to provide reagents (such as DNA, RNA, and specific antibodies) for use in the laboratory to address issues related to the genetic and immunologic basis of FE as well as its pathogenesis.
+Blood cells, bone marrow and/or serum will also be collected to provide reagents (such as DNA, RNA, and specific antibodies) for use in the laboratory to address issues related to the genetic and immunologic basis of FE as well as its pathogenesis.
 It is anticipated that patients will undergo a more extensive evaluation than is generally available and that the specimens collected from them will prove to be valuable reagents for laboratory studies related to eosinophilia, eosinophil activation and function.
 While the study is not designed to address the question of therapy for FE, in patients for whom medical therapy is indicated (for either the hypereosinophilia itself or its sequelae), appropriate treatment will be instituted by our clinical service or the patients' local physicians.
 No experimental chemotherapy is involved in this protocol.